-• Driving - you must not drive for the rest of the day.
+- Driving you must not drive for at least 48 hours after a general anaesthetic.
 You will not be covered by your car insurance.
-Do not drive until you can keep control of your car in an emergency.

-You should contact your insurance company if you are not sure.

-- Work the amount of time you need to be off work depends on your job, but will usually be around 3 or 4 days.
+Do not drive until you can keep control of your car in an emergency. - You should contact your insurance company if you are not sure. - Work the amount of time you need to be off work depends on your job, but will usually be around 3 or 4 days.
 Please discuss this with your surgeon or nurse. - Physical activity do not do too much too soon.
-It is usual to feel some aches and pains for a few days, perhaps up to 2 weeks (avoid strenuous activity, contact sports and heavy lifting for at least 2 weeks). - Holidays/ flying flying too soon after a procedure can increase the chance of problems, such as deep vein thrombosis, and you may not be covered by your insurance, please discuss this with your insurance company. - Sex you may resume your normal sexual activity as soon as you feel able, but you must not rely on the vasectomy as contraception until you have provided 1 semen sample which has no sperm in it.
+It is usual to feel some aches and pains for a few days, perhaps up to 2 weeks (avoid strenuous activity, contact sports and heavy lifting for at least 2 weeks). - Holidays/ flying flying too soon after a procedure can increase the chance of problems, and you may not be covered by your insurance, please discuss this with your insurance company. - Sex you may resume your normal sexual activity as soon as you feel able, but you must not rely on the vasectomy as contraception until you have provided 1 semen sample, which has no sperm in it.
 Because of this, you must use another form of contraception until you have received confirmation that your semen sample is clear of sperm (see next section).